section-engineering-education/engineering-education/content/articles/image-preprocessing-in-python/index.md

 Output
 ![gray_scale](/engineering-education/image-preprocessing-in-python/gray_scale.jpg)

 >**NB**: Converting images  to grayscale might not always be practical in solving some problems.
-A few examples where it would impractical to use grayscale include: _traffic lights_, _healthcare diagnosis_, _autonomous vehicles_, _agriculture_, etc. The best way to know whether to use it or not depends on your human visual ability to be able to identify an object without colour.
+A few examples where it would impractical to use grayscale include; traffic lights, healthcare diagnosis, autonomous vehicles, agriculture, etc. The best way to know whether to use it or not depends on your human visual ability to be able to identify an object without colour.

-#### Normalization
+### 2. Normalization

-Also referred as _data re-scaling_, it is the process of projecting image data pixels (intensity) to a predefined range (usually `(0,1)` or `(-1, 1)`).
+Also referred as data re-scaling, is the process of projecting image data pixels (intensity) to a predefined range (usually `(0,1)` or `(-1, 1)`).
 This is commonly used on data of different formats and you want to normalize all of them so you can apply the same algorithms over them.

+Normalization is usually applied to convert an image pixel values to a normal or more familiar sense.
+It's benefits include:

+- Fairness across all images - For example, scaling all images to an equal range of [0,1] or [-1,1] allows all images to contribute equally to the total loss rather than when other images have high and low pixels ranges which would give strong and weak loss respectively.

+- Provides a standard learning rate - Since high pixel images require a low learning rate and low pixel images high learning rate, re-scaling helps to provide a standard learning rate for all images.

 Let's write the code below to normalize our data